 Figs have such a short life span, one moment they are green, 10 seconds later perfectly ripe and 5 seconds more they are rotten.
 Such a vicious cycle, right ?
 So you gotta pick them quick and make good use of them all.
 Either me or the squirrels will.

-So I volunteered, simply because: Fig Pizza you guys!
+So I volunteered, simply because: Grilled Fig Pizza you guys!

 But you know it has been insanely hot, the squirrels don’t even wanna be outside right now.
 So forget about blasting my oven with a pizza stone in it for an hour.

-- Top it with the whipped goat cheese, caramelized onions and figs.
+- Top it with whipped goat cheese, caramelized onions and fresh figs.

-- Sprinkle with your favorite fresh herbs like chives and basil, and voila!
+- Sprinkle with your favorite fresh herbs like chives and basil, or a handful of arugula and voila!
 Fig Pizza Perfection!

-- If you have a lot of figs on your hands, then I’d encourage you to make some of this lovely pomegranate fig jam to use as a sauce on top as well.
-So good!
+- If you have a lot of figs on your hands, then I’d encourage you to make some of this lovely fig jam to use as a sauce.
+Or roast them with balsamic vinegar, then spoon them on top of your pizza finished with a balsamic drizzle.

 - Figs are high in fiber.
 Six figs contain about 5 g of fiber.